raycho/zipline-exercise/support/README.md

 **Your job: Identify potential duplicates among this list of users!**

-However, customers can have differing requirements as to what constitutes a 'potential duplicate': for some customers, identical email addresses or phone numbers identify duplicate users - but some may reuse email addresses across employees, only have one phone number for all employees at a given store, and so on!
-This requires you to be flexible and account for all of these potential cases.
+However, customers can have differing requirements as to what constitutes a 'potential duplicate': for some customers, identical email addresses or phone numbers constitute duplicate users - but others may reuse email addresses across employees, only have one phone number for all employees at a given store, and so on!
+This requires you to be flexible to meet the customer's requirements.

 ## Guidelines